The Quick 10: 10 Alterations to the Hollywood Sign

 4. Jolly Good.
 When Virgin Atlantic started a non-stop flight from L.A. to London in 2000, the sign proclaimed "Jolly Good" to mark the occasion.

 5. Holli Would.
 Well, it still said "Hollywood," but to promote the 1992 movie Cool World and its main character, Holli Would (voiced by Kim Basinger), a giant Holli was plopped on top of the letter "D." Ugh.

 6. Hollyweed.
 In January, 1976, the California state law on marijuana was loosened, prompting supporters (or was it detractors?) to "rename" the city.

 9. Go UCLA.
-When USC and UCLA's football teams play each other, both sides pull out all of the stops when it comes to pranks.
-This included 1993, when UCLA fans showed their support by risking life and limb to drape the sign.
+USC and UCLA pull out all of the prank stops when their football teams play each other.
+This included 1993, when Bruins fans showed their support by risking life and limb to drape the sign.

 10. Raffeysod.
 Although the Hollywood Sign website claims the meaning of this mysterious message is unknown, it's believed that a band named "The Raffeys" were trying to make people talk about them and drum up a little publicity in 1985.
 Hey, it worked for Ke$ha.

 So, what do you guys think about the video?
 Fake, right?